gvwilson/sensibleadventures/misc/bear-02.md

 the makeshift cloud pen.
 She didn't realize that she was humming happily the whole time.

-Cloak pulled himself together until he was dense enough to stand on.
+Charger pulled himself together until he was dense enough to stand on.
 Noxy clambered up his side like a baby troll climbing onto its mother.  *Ouch!* the cloud complained.